BuoyantIO/gateway-api-workshop/istio/setup-namespace.md

 <!-- @SHOW -->

 For Istio, we need to label the `faces` namespace for sidecars to be injected.
-(Ambient mode uses a similar mechanism to enroll a namespace into the mesh.)
+(Ambient mode uses a similar mechanism with a different label to enroll a namespace into the mesh.)

 ```bash
 kubectl label namespace faces istio-injection=enabled